brokensandals/export-google-docs/README.md

 ## Short instructions

+1. Create a new [Google Apps Script](https://script.google.com/) project and copy the [GoogleDocsBackup.gs script](GoogleDocsBackup.gs) file into it.

-Replace INSERT_FOLDER_ID_HERE with the ID of the folder you want backups to be placed in.
+2. In the script, replace INSERT_FOLDER_ID_HERE with the ID of the folder you want backups to be placed in.

+3. Run the `backupAll` function.
-Create a trigger to run the `backupAll` function if you want to do this on a schedule (e.g. nightly).
+You'll probably want to create a trigger to run it on a schedule (e.g. nightly).

 ## Long instructions